 The importance of channels in eradicating excessive tuning

 One of the most important parts of two-way radio systems is a channel.
 Now, technically, channels are not needed.
 But think of ice-creams.
 Ice-creams are nice.
 But if they come to you, it’s somehow more convenient.
 Therefore, ice-cream trucks exist.
 Not everyone wants to go to a Baskin Robbins retail shop all the time.

-In a similar fashion, channels merely increase the convenience.
+Similarly, channels merely increase convenience.
 Technically, we don’t need ice-cream trucks because we can still have the joy of indulging in our ice-cream guilty pleasure.
-But an ice-cream truck passing through the neighborhood increase the convenience.
+But an ice-cream truck passing through the neighborhood increases the convenience.